 In January 2007, Cytokinetics and Amgen announced a strategic collaboration to discover, develop and commercialize novel small-molecule therapeutics that activate cardiac muscle contractility for potential applications in the treatment of heart failure.
 In addition, Amgen obtained an option to receive an exclusive license to develop and commercialize Cytokinetics' lead drug candidate from its cardiovascular disease program, CK-1827452, and other drug candidates arising from the collaboration, subject to Cytokinetics' development and commercial participation rights.
-The license option is for worldwide rights, excluding Japan.
+The option is for worldwide license rights, excluding Japan.
 Under the agreement, Cytokinetics received approximately \$75 million, comprised of a non-refundable up-front license and technology access fee of \$42 million and equity investment of approximately \$33 million.

 Research activities under the collaboration are focused on identifying and characterizing activators of cardiac myosin as back-up and follow-on potential drug candidates to CK-1827452.
 During the initial two-year research term, in addition to performing research at its own expense under the collaboration, Cytokinetics will continue to conduct all development activities for CK-1827452, at its own expense, subject to Amgen's option and according to an agreed development plan.
 Amgen's option is exercisable during a defined period, the ending of which is dependent upon the satisfaction of certain conditions, primarily the delivery of Phase I and Phase IIa clinical trials data for CK-1827452 in accordance with an agreed plan sufficient to support its progression into Phase IIb clinical development.
-To exercise its option, Amgen would pay a non-refundable exercise fee of \$50 million and thereafter would be responsible for development and commercialization of CK-1827452 and related compounds, subject to Cytokinetics' development and commercialization of CK-1827452 and related compounds, subject to Cytokinetics' also has the opportunity to earn increased royalties by participating in Phase III development costs.
+To exercise its option, Amgen would pay a non-refundable exercise fee of \$50 million and thereafter would be responsible for development and commercialization of CK-1827452 and related compounds, subject to Cytokinetics' development and commercial participation rights.
+In addition, Cytokinetics may be eligible to receive pre-commercialization and commercialization milestone payments of up to \$600 million on CK-1827452 and other products arising from the research, as well as escalating royalties.
+Cytokinetics also has the opportunity to earn increased royalties by participating in Phase III development costs.
 In that case, Cytokinetics could co-promote products in North America and would be expected to play a significant role in the agreed commercial activities.
 If Amgen elects not to exercise its option on CK-1827452, Cytokinetics may then proceed to independently develop CK-1827452 and the research collaboration would terminate.